Vilne, Vinnytsia Oblast

 Vilne (Вільне) is a village in the Mohyliv-Podilskyi Raion of Vinnytsia Oblast, Ukraine.
 It belongs to the Mohyliv-Podilskyi urban hromada.

+History

+On June 12th, 2022, Order by the Cabinet of Ministers No. 707-p "On the defining of administrative centers and approval of territorial communities of the Vinnytsia Oblast", Vilne maintained its position in the boundaries of the Mohyliv-Podilskyi Raion as the Raion expanded its boundaries.

 Demographics

 Native language as of the Ukrainian Census of 2001: